-2010-2011 Subsidence along the powerhouse road downstream of the powerhouse and at the entry slab to the powerhouse were remediated.
-2011 Three small sinkholes were discovered and were subsequently excavated and backfilled with pitrun sand.
-During excavation, quarry rock and small amounts of timber were excavated from the area of the sinkhole.
-There was no evidence of any void area observed during excavation nor sings of running water.
-The conclusion was that the sinkhole and subsidence was the settlement of the ground in void areas between the rocks along with void areas created by deteriorating timber.
-2013 Riprap scour protection placed along the upstream slope of the right embankment and downstream from the spillway apron within the river.
-For record drawings, refer to the referenced final construction report.
-2014-2015 Spillway apron modifications and interim repairs resulting in removal of concrete on the spillway apron, replacement of concrete on a section of the east spillway and placement of 7 chute blocks.
+Date Summary 2014-2015 Spillway apron modifications and interim repairs resulting in removal of concrete on the spillway apron, replacement of concrete on a section of the east spillway and placement of 7 chute blocks.
 For record drawings, refer to the referenced final construction report.
 2015-2016 A physical model study was performed to improve understanding of the complex hydraulics of the Brainerd dam spillway, develop spillway design modifications that reduce long-term deterioration of the spillway apron, downstream score of the river channel, and evaluate the potential of undermining the downstream apron due to local scour.
 2016 Performed concrete coring on the spillway apron to better understand seepage below the apron to inform the spillway apron overlay design.
 2016-2019 Minor concrete work, installation of a sluice gate, and installation of the new turbine in Bay 6.
 2017 Design report for the spillway apron overlay project.
 This report summarizes the results from the physical modeling, plan view seepage, and documents the spillway apron overlay design.
 2017 Spillway apron overlay construction project resulting in a concrete overlay on the main spillway and tainter gate aprons as well as a concrete cap over the downstream sheetpile.
 During the project, concrete coring were taken documenting the condition of the material below the apron.
 For record drawings, refer to the referenced final construction report.
 2020 Installation of sheetpile extension on left embankment

-H.15.1 Lost Generation - 18 CFR § 5.18(c)(1)(ii)(E)
+H.16.1 Lost Generation - 18 CFR § 5.18(c)(1)(ii)(E)